-When a student transfers to another school within the system or outside the school system, copies of the student's records, including the disciplinary records, shall be sent to the transfer school.
-Student records shall be confidential.
-Authorized school officials shall have access to, and permit access to, student education records for legitimate educational purposes.
+When a student transfers to another school within the system or to a school outside of the system, copies of the student's records, including the student's disciplinary records, shall be sent to the transfer school.
+All records shall be remitted in accordance with the Family Education Rights and Privacy Act (FERPA).